talfers/fork-elon/README.md

 # fork-elon
-buy dogecoin when elon tweets about it
+buy dogecoin when Elon tweets about it